EpicEric/sandhole/book/src/configuration.md

 sandhole --domain server.com --ssh-port 22
 ```

+Note that using HTTPS on a port other than 443 will disable [ACME challenges](./tls_support.md#acme-support).

 ## Allow binding on any subdomains/ports

 Without extra configuration, Sandhole will not let users bind to requested subdomains and ports, and will always allocate a random one instead.